Health Sciences & Services

 Online Health Sciences & Services Programs

-In the 2018-2019 academic year, 709 schools offered some type of health sciences and services program.
+In 2018-2019, 709 schools offered a health science program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.